Help for Children

 GAP also licenses and trains individuals and couples to care for foster children to increase the number of homes where these children can live and thrive while away from their own family.

-Finally, to better deal with the root causes of the foster care crisis, GAP also has programs to provide supervised visitation and parent aid for the birth parents.
+Finally, to better deal with the root causes of the foster care crisis, GAP also has programs to provide supervised visitation and Nurturing Parenting training for the birth parents.
 It is our desire and goal to see healthy restoration of families when possible.

 At the Core of the Father’s Heart is His Love for the Children